-For information about how you can establish extreme hardship, see the What Evidence Should Be Submitted With the Application section of these instructions.
+For information about how you can establish extreme hardship, see the What Evidence Must You Submit section of these Instructions.

-NOTE: T nonimmigrants (victims of a severe form of trafficking) seeking exemption from only INA section 212(a)(9)(B) DO NOT need to file this Form I-601.
+NOTE: Applicants for adjustment based on T nonimmigrant status (victims of a severe form of trafficking) seeking exemption from only INA section 212(a)(9)(B) DO NOT need to file this Form I-601.